 Cost: Free / Aimed: Low Spec Classic Amiga

-Another popular Pre-config designed at the high end Amiga systems or emulation.
+Another popular Pre-config designed at the high end Amiga classic systems or emulation.
 AmigaSYS has had 4 major releases and a special 35th Anniversary version was to be part of the triple AAA pack, no information of updates has been made about a new version.
-The config also befitted by also been part of Amiga Forever package, allowing for an easy one click install and setup for people who own that package, however since 2020 it has been removed as an option.
+The config also befitted by being part of Amiga Forever package allowing for an easy one click install and setup for people who own that package, however since 2020 it has been removed as an option.
 Its not known if a future version is still planned, will update when I know more.

 Last update: 2007

 Cost: Free / Part of Amiga Forever 7 to 2020 / Aimed: High End Classic & Emulators

 Unlike the other efforts on here that are largely about adding more features to AmigaOS, this effort is Gaming Focus and designed to make the AmigaOs invisible and take you straight into a nice easy navigable menu that gives you direct access to Amiga games.
 Arcade Game Selector program allows you to navigate a library of games like iGame, but in a full screen app and can work/navigated with just a simple Joypad, it has been used a lot to make CD32 compilation CDs.
 MegaAGS is designed to be the ultimate amiga game collection hard drive, mainly targeted for FPGA Boards like the Minimig but can work on classic Amiga and emulation systems.

 Cost: Free...But also due to the games license illegal unless you own every game on here 😛